 PyFerret and Ferret v7.6 implements automatic handling of datasets which use the Discrete Sampling Geometries standard for CF.

 In Chapter 9 of the NetCDF CF Conventions document, a set of file types for "Discrete Sampling Geometries" is defined.
 These datasets describe point data, trajectories, profiles, time series, timeSeriesProfiles, and trajectoryProfiles.
 Ferret version 7.6 implements automatic handling of files that use the contiguous ragged array representation for these data types: point data, trajectories, profiles, time series.
-The handling of feature types timeSeriesProfiles, and trajectoryProfiles will be implemented in a later release.
+Version 7.6.3 offers graphics and text data listings for feature types timeSeriesProfiles, and trajectoryProfiles.

 The datasets are feature-collections, and a single feature is a single instance of a timeseries, a profile, a trajectory, or a point.
 The observations lie along the "observation" axis and the information describing features lie along the "instance" axis, which is of length nfeatures.
 In the documentation and example scripts we use the abbreviation "DSG files".
 A common source for DSG datasets is ERDDAP, where a file is saved from a tabledap dataset as data type .ncCF.